 Boise State University is a state-supported institution of higher education located within the city of Boise, Idaho.
-Campus properties encompass approximately 290 acres, which includes academic buildings, associated auxiliary facilities, and a considerable number of outlying residence-type buildings used for academic and associated purposes.
-Instructional, vocational-type, separate remote campuses and retail facilities are also maintained and operated in Boise, Meridian, Mountain Home, Coeur D'Alene, Nampa and Twin Falls, Idaho.
+Campus properties encompass approximately 293 acres, which includes academic buildings, associated auxiliary facilities, and a considerable number of outlying residence-type buildings used for academic and associated purposes.
+Instructional, separate remote campuses and retail facilities are also maintained and operated in Boise, Meridian, Mountain Home, Coeur D'Alene, Nampa and Twin Falls, Idaho.

-At present, 22,480 students are enrolled at Boise State University, including 368 international students from 67 different countries.
-Additionally, the University employs 3,982 faculty and staff and 2,273 student employees.
+In the Fall of 2019, Boise State University had 26,727 students enrolled.
+Currently, there are 306 international students from 65 different countries enrolled for courses.
+Additionally, the University employs 3,747 faculty and staff and 2,043 student employees.